eznibe/qti-player/README.md

 * Content to be Interactive and engaging but quick to produce

 ## QTI Specification ##
-https://www.imsglobal.org/question/qtiv2p2/QTIv2p2-ASI-InformationModelv1p0/imsqtiv2p2_asi_v1p0_InfoModelv1p0.html
+A standard in e-learning.
+Using this means we are not making a new standard and utilising a standard that exists and has been accepted in the industry. https://www.imsglobal.org/question/qtiv2p2/QTIv2p2-ASI-InformationModelv1p0/imsqtiv2p2_asi_v1p0_InfoModelv1p0.html

 ## Research ##
 Before we started actual production we need to find the correct technical solution.
 We explored the following technologies:
-* OO Javascript - a custom framework
+* OO Javascript - a custom framework converting XML to HTML manually.
-* AngularJS - utilising directives
+* AngularJS - attaching directives to xml nodes.
 * XSLT - manipulating XML
-* Polymer (web components) - Using the shadowDOM
+* Polymer - Using the shadowDOM to render the XML as HTML web components.

 ## Challenges ##
 During the research phase we faced the following challenges: